-Barry L. Gogel represents professional athletes, politicians, artists, large institutions and litigants of all levels of sophistication.
-Throughout his career, Mr. Gogel has assisted in the litigation of a wide variety of complex tort and business lawsuits, including several cases stemming from large bankruptcies that have brought multi-million returns to creditors.
-His array of experience includes professional malpractice, complex fraud, telecast rights disputes, Lanham Act, automotive product liability, trucking and condemnation acquisition cases.
+Barry L. Gogel represents businesses, professional athletes, politicians, artists, large institutions and litigants of all levels of sophistication.
+Throughout his career, Mr. Gogel has litigated a wide variety of complex tort and business lawsuits, including several cases stemming from large bankruptcies that have brought multi-million returns to creditors.
+His array of experience includes professional malpractice, complex fraud, telecast rights disputes, Lanham Act, automotive product liability, and condemnation cases.

 Believing in the importance of a strong community, Mr. Gogel is Chair of the the Board of Maryland Youth and the Law (MYLaw) and on its Law Links committee, which places Baltimore City high school students in law firms and legal agencies for paid summer internships.
 He has also been a member of the Board of Directors for the Central Maryland Chapter of the American Red Cross.
 Mr. Gogel is a member of the American Bar Association, the Maryland State Bar Association, the Baltimore City Bar Association and the American and Maryland Associations for Justice.